nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: The most recent window size and location is retained.

+### Adding a new position

+1. Adding a position to MrTechRecruiter
+   1. Prerequisites: -
+   2. Test case: `add-position tit/tester desc/test codes`<br>
+      Expected: The position `tester` is added to MTR.
+The detailed information is shown in the status message.
+   3. Test case (followed by the previous test case): `add-position tit/tester desc/testing`<br>
+      Expected: An error message will show, indicating that the position `tester` already exists in MTR.

+### Editing a position
+1. Editing a position in MrTechRecruiter.
+   1. Prerequisites: There is at least one position in MTR.
+Assume there are two positions, `software engineer` at index `1` and `tester` at index `2`
+   2. Test case: `edit-position 1 tit/data engineer desc/create data pipeline`<br>
+      Expected: The title of the position is changed to `data engineer`, and the description is also changed.
+   3. Test case: `edit-position 1 tit/tester`<br>
+      Expected: An error message will show, indicating that the position `tester` already exists in MTR.

-### Deleting an applicant
+### Deleting a position

-1. Deleting an applicant from MrTechRecruiter
+1. Deleting a position from MrTechRecruiter

-    1. Prerequisites: There are 2 applicants within MTR.
-At index `1` we have `John Doe`, and at index `2` we have Mary Jane.
+   1. Prerequisites: There is at least one position in MTR.
+Assume there are two positions, `software engineer` at index `1` and `tester` at index `2`

-    1. Test case: `delete-applicant 1`<br>
+   2. Test case: `delete-position 1`<br>
-       Expected: John Doe is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: `tester` is deleted from the position list.
+The detailed information is shown in the status message.

-    1. Test case: `delete-applicant 3`<br>
+   3. Test case: `delete-applicant 3`<br>
-       Expected: No person is deleted.
-Error details depicting index out of bounds is shown.
+      Expected: An error message will show, indicating that the index is invalid.

 ### Adding a new applicant